 - Easy to set up

-- Needs rest after 30 minutes of use
+- Motor needs rest after 30 minutes

 Our recommendations are independently chosen by Gulf News editors.
 If you decide to shop through links on our website, we may earn an affiliate commission, as we are part of Amazon Services LLC Associates Program.